DominikBBB/PP2-JSQuiz/README.md

 1. All duplicate id-atribiutes have been changed into class-atribiutes.
 CSS file was updated too,
 2. Id="restart-button" atribiutes have been removed,
-3. Empty heading was fullfill with placeholder "Points",
+3. Empty heading was full fill with placeholder "Points",
-4. <span> element has beed changed into <div> element,
+4. <span> element has been changed into <div> element,
 5. All comments which created warnings were edited.

 JS:

 1. To fix warnings, /*jshint esversion: 6 */ needed to be added at the top of each js file,
-2. To fix 4 undefined variables, I tempraly copied questionBank variable from separeted .js file into script.js for testing purpose.
+2. To fix 4 undefined variables, I temporarily copied questionBank variable from separated .js file into script.js for testing purpose.
 Moreover, I created 3 new variables: stat, quiz and results.
 3. There are 3 unused variables (calcScore, startQuiz, checkAnswers) which are onclick functions located in html file.

 No more errors found.